 Pharmacological products.
-Varenicline, 15 bupropion, 16 and nortriptyline 17 have been shown to increase long-term quit rates, 17 but should always be used as a component of a supportive intervention program rather than a sole intervention for smoking cessation.
-The effectiveness of the antihypertensive drug clonidine is limited by side effects.
-17 Recommendations for treating tobacco use and dependence are summarized in Chapter 4.
+Varenicline,17 bupropion,18 and nortriptyline19 have been shown to increase long-term quit rates,19 but should always be used as a component of a supportive intervention program rather than a sole intervention for smoking cessation.
+The effectiveness of the antihypertensive drug clonidine is limited by side effects.19 Recommendations for treating tobacco use and dependence are summarized in Chapter 4.

-A five-step program for intervention (Table 3.1)^{3,5,18} provides a helpful strategic framework to guide healthcare providers interested in helping their patients stop smoking.^{3,5,19} Because tobacco dependence is a chronic disease,^{3,5} clinicians should recognize that relapse is common and reflects the chronic nature of dependence and addiction, and does not represent failure on the part of the patient or the clinician.
+A five-step program for intervention (Table 3.1)^{3,5,20} provides a helpful strategic framework to guide healthcare providers interested in helping their patients stop smoking.^{3,5,21} Because tobacco dependence is a chronic disease,^{3,5} clinicians should recognize that relapse is common and reflects the chronic nature of dependence and addiction, and does not represent failure on the part of the patient or the clinician.

-Counseling delivered by physicians and other health professionals significantly increases quit rates over self-initiated strategies.20 Even brief (3-minute) periods of counseling urging a smoker to quit improve smoking cessation rates.20 There is a relationship between counseling intensity and cessation success.21 Ways to intensify treatment include increasing the length of the treatment session, the number of treatment sessions, and the number of weeks over which the treatment is delivered.
-Sustained quit rates of 10.9% at 6 months have been achieved when clinician tutorials and feedback are linked to counseling sessions.22 Financial incentive models for smoking cessation have also been reported to be effective in facilitating smoking cessation.
-In general, incentive programs were more effective than usual care in increasing smoking cessation rates at 6 months.23 The combination of pharmacotherapy and behavioral support increases smoking cessation rates.24
+Counseling delivered by physicians and other health professionals significantly increases quit rates over self-initiated strategies.22 Even brief (3-minute) periods of counseling urging a smoker to quit improve smoking cessation rates.22 There is a relationship between counseling intensity and cessation success.23 Ways to intensify treatment include increasing the length of the treatment session, the number of treatment sessions, and the number of weeks over which the treatment is delivered.
+Sustained quit rates of 10.9% at 6 months have been achieved when clinician tutorials and feedback are linked to counseling sessions.24 Financial incentive models for smoking cessation have also been reported to be effective in facilitating smoking cessation.
+In general, incentive programs were more effective than usual care in increasing smoking cessation rates.26

-BRIEF STRATEGIES TO HELP THE PATIENT WILLING TO QUIT • ASK: Systematically identify all tobacco users at every visit.
+BRIEF STRATEGIES TO HELP THE PATIENT WILLING TO QUIT

+• ASK: Systematically identify all tobacco users at every visit.
 Implement an office-wide system that ensures that, for EVERY patient at EVERY clinic visit, tobacco-use status is queried and documented. • ADVISE: Strongly urge all tobacco users to quit.
 In a clear, strong, and personalized manner, urge every tobacco user to quit. • ASSESS: Determine willingness and rationale of patient's desire to make a quit attempt.
 Ask every tobacco user if he or she is willing to make a quit attempt at this time (e.g., within the next 30 days). • ASSIST: Aid the patient in quitting.
 Help the patient with a quit plan; provide practical counseling; provide intra-treatment social support; help the patient obtain extra-treatment social support; recommend use of approved pharmacotherapy except in special circumstances; provide supplementary materials. • ARRANGE: Schedule follow-up contact.
 Schedule follow-up contact, either in person or via telephone.
-TABLE 3.1 NOT -
+TABLE 3.1 X ^N ott.
+ACCINATIO Ne ^{OX}